 Tractor-trailer trucks often cross state lines in the course of completing their deliveries.
 They are strictly regulated by the Federal Motor Carrier Safety Administration, which places a series of rules on the operation and maintenance of these vehicles.
 Failing to follow regulations on regular maintenance, weighing standards, securing of freight, maximum hours of driving allowed, and logging of various statistics could result in hefty fines and may increase the amount of liability placed on the driver for an accident.
 For example, a driver who has not correctly logged their driving hours may be held liable if they were over the recommended limit.

-All truck accident claims for compensation are subject to the State’s statute of limitations.
+All claims like this for compensation are subject to the State’s statute of limitations.
 Texas Civil Practice and Remedies Code §16.003 gives injured parties only two years after the date of the collision to demand payments for their losses.
 This applies whether a plaintiff is seeking payments through an insurance settlement or though a full trial in civil court.
 If the claim is not filed within the deadline, the injured party may be ineligible to recover compensation for damages.
-A knowledgeable Fort Worth truck accident attorney could help to ensure that plaintiffs meet this strict time limit.
+A diligent 18-wheeler crash attorney could help to ensure that Forth Worth plaintiffs meet this strict time limit.

 Contact a Fort Worth Truck Accident Attorney Today

 Injuries from trucking crashes could be devastating, leading to paralysis, permanent disfigurement, burns, broken bones, severe head trauma road rash, and more.
 Injured individuals have a right to seek compensation for damages such as pain and suffering medical bills, lost wages, lost earning capacity, and more.

 If you are injured in a trucking wreck, there is hope.
 By working with an experienced Fort Worth truck accident lawyer, you may be able to seek compensation from the parties responsible for your injuries.
 Speak to a seasoned attorney today to begin your journey toward the compensation you deserve.